bloominstituteoftechnology/Sprint-Challenge-React-Wars/Answers.md

 What is React JS?
 How does it differ from other JavaScript Frameworks?

-React JS isn't yet a full fledged framework.
-It's a library with many plugins that give it nearly the same functionality of a framework, and a whole lot of power.
+React JS is a library with many plugins that give it nearly the same functionality of a framework, and a whole lot of power.
 React is specifically designed to work with user interfaces, and is responsible for handling user interactions.
 It records the changes made on a page, and by way of Synthetic events and a virtual DOM, allow a speedy response to user input.
 By leveraging these aspects, you can avoid the time and processor cost of rewriting the DOM every time a user makes a change, and instead only post the changes after a user submits/commits an action.